keithjgrant/Taming-CSS/Crawling/chapter5.md

 Typically, you should use a `<span>` when you need a generic inline element, and `<div>` when you need a generic block-level element.
 With meaningful elements, we can't just swap for another, so we can use this to change their layout.

 A few chapters ago, we created a horizontal nav menu with a series of buttons.
-At the time, we just used anchors in a `<p>` tag, but now that we know how to change the `display` property, we can use a different element, and explicitly change its display to `inline` so the links align horizontally.
-Since we want to show a list of links, the most symantically correct element is an unordered list.
-Let's rework the markup a bit to use `<li>`s for each button:
+At the time, we just used a series of anchors inside a `<p>` tag.
+It did the job, but it felt a little sloppy.
+A more **semantically** correct way to write that HTML would to use a list, since we are representing a list of links.
+Unfortunately, list items normally don't appear on the same line.

+Now that we know how to change the `display` property, though, we can fix this.
+Let's rework the markup a bit, so our paragraph becomes an unordered list, and each link is in a list item:

 ```html
 <ul class="nav">